Vs Economic Growth

 The timing of your holiday can also impact the area if huge amounts of people descend all at the same time.
 Obviously we are in the UK which has notoriously unpredictable weather but as the summer months are generally the drier and warmer many people flock to city breaks then, as well as for us in Winchester, during the Christmas Market in November and December.
 Spreading the tourism season out also helps the local economy as spend is spread throughout the year rather than concentrated into a few shorts months.
 Winchester is beautiful at all times of the year so make the most of all months!

-For more information on sustainable travel and tourism visit www.sustainabletravel.org
+For more information on sustainable travel and tourism in general visit www.sustainabletravel.org